 - You are behind in your payments

-- You don’t have the proper coverage in place
+- You don’t have the proper insurance in place

 How Much Does A Claim Affect Car Insurance Rates?

 You may or may not see an increase on your premium.
-If it’s your first claim or you are not at fault, your rates will not likely increase.
-In other situations, how much your rates increase depends on many factors.
-They include the amount of damage, claim type, and fault.
-Rate increases are set on a case by case basis.
+If it’s your first claim or you are not at-fault, your rates will not likely increase.
+In other situations an increase in premiums will depend on many factors.
+They include the amount of damage, claim type, and fault determined on a case by case basis.

 Auto Insurance Claim FAQs

 The details of the claim and your policy features will determine if there is an increase.
-If you are not at fault and have accident forgiveness coverage, your rates will not increase.
+If you are not at-fault and have accident forgiveness, your premium will not increase.